 Even though the U.S. and Europe have been doing the face mask thing for a minute (or, we guess, being told to do it and… not…), Australia is only really now catching up.

-But, as Victoria enters into a second-wave stage four lockdown, and New South Wales and Queensland are being cautioned about a rise in cases, masks are now recommended for nearly everyone on the east coast.
+With a rise in COVID-19 cases in multiple states, particularly Victoria and New South Wales, masks are now recommended for nearly everyone on the east coast.
+In fact, at the time of writing, face masks are now mandatory in many environments across the Greater Sydney region.
 (The west coast said ‘second wave?
 We don’t know her 🙂’).

 Below, five ways to style your face mask to make sure you’re being safe as fuck while still looking bomb.com.org.co.uk.